onokognome/areWeClose/README.md

 - large networks of users (not tested)
 - bad friend graphs (somewhat coded but not tested. should be pretty protected against this. but probably return wrong results sometimes).

-For a production solution, this should probably be multi-threaded, and a DHT used.
+For a production solution, this should probably be multi-threaded and a DHT used.
 This solution could morph this way naturally.

 Hope I didn't make mistakes!